oconnor663/jacko.io/posts/async_io.md

 [sleep_busy]: playground://async_playground/sleep_busy.rs

 Next let's implement those writes.
-If we were rebuilding all of Tokio, we'd define an [`AsyncWrite`] trait and make everything generic, but that's a lot of code.
+If we wanted to copy Tokio, we'd define an [`AsyncWrite`] trait and make everything generic, but that's a lot of code.
 Instead, let's keep it short and hardcode that we're writing to a `TcpStream`:

 [^eintr]: And we're going to [assume that non-blocking calls never return
-    `ErrorKind::Interrupted`/`EINTR`][eintr], so we don't need an extra line of code in each example retrying that case.
+    `ErrorKind::Interrupted`/`EINTR`][eintr], so we don't need an extra line of code in each example to retry that case.

 [eintr]: https://stackoverflow.com/a/14485305/823869